lj020326/ansible-datacenter/docs/infrastructure-as-code/standard-operating-procedures.md

 # Standard Operating Procedures for IaC

-To be developed and synchronized with the related [ALSAC confluence site page](https://alsacwiki.stjude.org/pages/viewpage.action?spaceKey=TECH&title=Infrastructure+as+Code).

 The SOPs are based on different scopes and/or patterns based on the requirements/circumstance.

 The configurations, testing and other requirements depend on the scope/pattern.